WhatsApp says no plan to force European users to share data with Facebook

 WhatsApp stressed that any plan to share data with Facebook or other group companies would only be done once the company had agreed this with the Irish Data Protection Commission, which is the lead regulator for the service in Europe.

-The company was unable to immediately confirm if an ultimatium id apply to users outside of Europe at the time of publication.
+The company was unable to immediately confirm if an ultimatium applies to users outside of Europe at the time of publication.

 Acquisition